keystonejs/keystone/README.md

 ## Examples

-IThe [examples](./examples) directory contains a number of complete projects which show how to use Keystone's features.
+The [examples](./examples) directory contains a number of complete projects which show how to use Keystone's features.

 ## Feedback